 Fisherman's Wharf is perfect for those planning on spending a lot of time down by the water.
 If you want to shop along Pier 39, visit the great museums in this district or go on an Alcatraz tour, then Fisherman's Wharf is right for you.
 Click here for details on my favorite hotels in this district.

 If your trip is more focused on activities in other parts of the city, the I recommend Union Square.
 This is perfect for those visiting a variety of districts as it is centrally located and it will take you less time to get from place to place.
 Click here for my favorite places to stay in Union Square.

 Are you looking for the best hotel deals this weekend?
-If so, then check out all the hotels deals on TripAdvisor.
+If so, then check out all the hotels deals in San Francisco.
 Specials at hotels this weekend include free parking, free WiFi or even a percent off your room for a specific night or your entire stay.
-Click here for a current list of deals on TripAdvisor.com.
+Click here for a current list of deals for Mother's Day.

 I would love for you join me in my private Facebook group!

 It’s a great place to interact with me and others that know the area well.

 You can ask questions, get advice for your upcoming stay, and then share your photos and advice with others when you return home.
 It’s a great community and the fastest way to get answers to those nagging questions about your visit!